learnbyexample/learn_gnuawk/gnu_awk.md

 z 1
 b 42

-$ # index sorted ascending order as strings
+$ # index sorted in ascending order as strings
 $ awk 'BEGIN{PROCINFO["sorted_in"] = "@ind_str_asc";
        a["z"]=1; a["x"]=12; a["b"]=42; for(i in a) print i, a[i]}'
 b 42
 x 12
 z 1

-$ # value sorted ascending order as numbers
+$ # value sorted in ascending order as numbers
 $ awk 'BEGIN{PROCINFO["sorted_in"] = "@val_num_asc";
        a["z"]=1; a["x"]=12; a["b"]=42; for(i in a) print i, a[i]}'
 z 1